Whether we've actually experienced it or only imagined it happening, we each have our own ideas of what solo travel disasters might be.

 The bottom line: when you travel solo it's all up to you.

-Navigation, negotiation, safety… every decision is yours.
-Which is great when everything is great!
+Navigation, negotiation, safety: every decision is yours.
+This is great when everything is going well.
 But it may not be when there is a problem.

 If something goes wrong as you travel solo you're pretty well on your own to find a solution.